juliusoh/lfz-full-stack-lessons/exercises/postgres-database/README.md

 This lesson covers the creation of a database in a PostgreSQL database server.
 You'll be importing a premade database via the command line and inspecting the results.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is a database schema?
+- What is a table?
+- What is a row?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/postgres-database` directory in your terminal.